 As mentioned, some parks take the time to shut down during the winter.
 Those that don’t are very popular with holiday homeowners who are keen to let for as long as possible!
 However, some parks choose to shut down for essential maintenance.
 What’s more, park owners often need to take time to go on holiday, too!

-Park owners will be able to draw up their own rules and regulations for holiday park use.
+Park owners will be able to draw up their own rules and regulations for holiday home use and residence.
 However, some elements of your agreement will come from local authority advice.
 Their rates, of course, will dictate how much you pay to a park in terms of fees.

 Local authorities will also be able to set terms in regard to the amount of time you can stay at a park.
 Therefore, while you may be able to negotiate with your park owners on some mild aspects of your agreement, stay lengths and fees are generally fixed in place.

 No. In fact, this is one of the key differences between residential and holiday homes.
 Legislation passed through the Mobile Homes Act 2013.
 Laws passed taking effect from April 2014 allow residential park homeowners to claim specific rights when buying and selling their properties.

 One of the biggest changes in the new legislation is the fact that residential parks now need to pass further tests to be able to offer park homes.
 It also offers residential homeowners’ fewer restrictions on what they can and can’t do with their properties.
 Park owners, for example, can no longer interfere in sales, whereas they had a much broader scope previously.
 We have a full guide on the Mobile Homes Act 2013, and how it affects all parties involved.

 Holiday homes do not receive the same protections that residential homeowners can expect.
 Therefore, if you wish to reside in a holiday home for long periods of time, you are at risk of losing out on specific rights and warranties.